-We invite our guests to help to maintain the magnificent ecosystem we enjoy here, and encourage you to read the full breadth of our environmental initiatives (located in your room with our favorite local magazines) or request a copy once you arrive.
+We invite guests to help maintain the magnificent ecosystem we enjoy here, encouraging all to read the full breadth of our environmental initiatives (located in your room amid the magazines) or request a copy once on property.

-This initiative takes things a step further.
-In the program we launder linens and towels every three days, instead of daily.
-We also offer complimentary reusable water bottles for a stroll through town or a mountain hike, and we recommend you use one of the hotel’s complimentary bikes in the non-snowy seasons.
+ECO-LUXE PROGRAM The Eco-Luxe initiative takes things a step further: We launder linens and towels every three days, instead of daily; we offer complimentary reusable water bottles for a stroll through town or a mountain hike, and we recommend you use one of the hotel’s complimentary bikes in the non-snowy seasons.

 Sustainability comes to the plate every night at Ajax Tavern and element 47, through service items and at catered Little Nell events.

-- Wagyu beef is supplied from the West Emma Cattle Company where cattle are raised specifically for The Nell.
+* Wagyu beef is supplied from the Emma Farms CMC Wagyu in nearby Olathe, Colorado, where cattle are raised specifically for The Nell.